0xAX/linux-insides/Misc/how_kernel_compiled.md

 HOSTCXXFLAGS = -O2
 ```

-Next we will meet the `CC` variable that represent compiler too, so why do we need in the `HOST*` variables?
-The `CC` is the target compiler that will be used during kernel compilation, but `HOSTCC` will be used during compilation of the set of the `host` programs (we will see it soon).
-After this we can see definition of the `KBUILD_MODULES` and `KBUILD_BUILTIN` variables that are used for the determination of the what to compile (kernel, modules or both):
+Next we get to the `CC` variable that represents compiler too, so why do we need the `HOST*` variables? `CC` is the target compiler that will be used during kernel compilation, but `HOSTCC` will be used during compilation of the set of the `host` programs (we will see it soon).
+After this we can see definition of the `KBUILD_MODULES` and `KBUILD_BUILTIN` variables that are used to determine what to compile (kernel, modules or both):

 ```Makefile
 KBUILD_MODULES :=